-The CMS MUST create a BCID on receipt of an NCS-signaling NTFY message from an MTA.
+The CMS MUST create a BCID:

+- on receipt of an NCS-signaling NTFY message from an MTA or - when an Event Message not associated with any call is generated.

 The CMS MUST send the BCID and other data as defined in Table 1 to the CMTS via the DQoS GateSet message as specified in the DQoS specification [3].